-Pranell Granger, rugby player and mom, shared her experience with VASER after undergoing the procedure at a clinic in Manchester in the United Kingdom.
-Pranell said, “Am I happy with my results?
+Pranell Granger, rugby player and mom, shared her experience with VASER after undergoing the procedure at a clinic in Los Angeles, CA. Pranell said, “Am I happy with my results?
 Absolutely.
 Would I go back?
 Yes!
-I’d definitely go back, the after care was great, the results are fantastic, so yes, I’d definitely go back.
-I’m happy I had VASER Lipo, I’m delighted with the results.”
+I’d definitely go back; the aftercare was great, and the results are fantastic, so yes, I’d definitely go back.
+I’m happy I had VASER Lipo; I’m delighted with the results.”

 Are You a Suitable Candidate for VASER Liposuction?

 You know you are a suitable candidate for VASER liposuction if you have stubborn fat in certain areas of your body that will not budge no matter how much you diet or work out.
 You should also have an ideal skin tone with enough elasticity that will make your body more easily contoured.
 If you have loose skin, you may end up with flaccid-looking skin following the VASER liposuction procedure.